dbaltor/library-k8s-msa/README.md

 9. Run either <code>./scripts/cleanup.sh</code> or <code>./scripts/cleanup-api.sh</code> depending on whether or not you deployed **API Gateway** and **API Portal** on step 1.

+## Build and Deploy using Tanzu Build Service (TBS):

+As before, you are going to need both **kubectl** and **helm** installed on your workstation.
+You are also going to need the [VMware Carvel](https://carvel.dev) tools.

+[TBS](https://docs.pivotal.io/build-service/1-2/), which is a commercial product based on the amazing [kpack project](https://github.com/pivotal/kpack), is going to detect any changes on the source code stored in the git repo and automatically trigger the image building process.
+It is also going to rebuild the images in case of changes on the buildpacks or OS stacks being used.

+You are going to need a Kubernetes cluster where to install TBS on.
+The image building process is resource intensive so I recommend a cluster with three large worker nodes.

+Execute the `./scripts/init-tbs.sh` script to install TBS and configure it to immediately start building the microservice images out of the source code.
+It will then upload the built images to your *Harbor registry*.
+Here is an example of use:

+<code>$ ./scripts/init-tbs.sh harbor.system.richmond.cf-app.com msa ./harbor-ca.crt admin &lt;harbor-pwd&gt; &lt;tanzu-net-usr&gt; &lt;tanzu-net-pwd&gt; https://github.com/dbaltor/library-k8s-msa.git</code>

+You should clone this repo if you want to trigger the image building process by commiting changes to your own repo.

+## Cleaning up:

+Run <code>./scripts/cleanup-tbs.sh</code>.

+If the removal process fails for any reason, try to run the <code>./tbs/delete-orfan-resources.sh</code> script after uncommenting the lines at the bottom corresponding to the namespaces still hanging around.

 ## Architectural Decisions:

 * The application follows the *microservice architecture pattern* and the back-end services are accessible through *RESTful APIs*.
 The front-end service implements the *Model-View-Controller (MVC) architectural pattern* which is made easy by the **Spring framework**.